Ground state energy and phase transitions of Long-range XXZ using VQE: Results

 \section{Results}

-In this section, we provide the details of our novel scheme to probe different phase transitions in the LRXXZ model.
-In Sec.~(\ref{PT_LRXXZ}), utilizing directional coherence, we probe the phase transition boundaries between FM-PM and PM-AFM phases and compare the two phase transitions.
-Furthermore, in Sec.~(\ref{dep2}) we also present our results of VQE for depth$=2$, $J=-1$, and plot the relative error for the whole phase diagram.
+In this section, we provide the details of our novel scheme to probe different phase transitions in the LRXXZ model for $N=12$, considering open-boundary conditions.
+For a system size of $N=12$, the VQE and ED provide a reasonably good approximation to the ground state of the XXZ model \cite{wang2023scalable,de2018study}.
+Furthermore, a system size dependence has also been performed for checking the robustness of the method in the Appendix (\ref{size}).
+In Sec.~(\ref{PT_LRXXZ}), utilising directional coherence, we probe the phase transition boundaries between FM-PM and PM-AFM phases and compare the two phase transitions for depth$=1$, and $J=1$.
+Furthermore, in Sec.~(\ref{dep2}) we also present our results of VQE for depth$=2$, $J=\pm1$, and plot the relative error for the whole phase diagram to highlight the accuracy of the VQE approach utilised in this work.

 We start our discussion by introducing the idea of directional coherence as a useful probe for detecting phase transitions.